michaelgoldfien/michaelgoldfien.github.io/_pages/research.md

 </details>

 "When Do Leader Attributes Matter?
-Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric). <i>Conflict Management and Peace Science</i>, forthcoming.
+Evidence from the President's Daily Brief" (with Michael Joseph and Dan Krcmaric). <i>Conflict Management and Peace Science</i>, accepted.

 <details>
   <summary>Abstract</summary>